 First things first, though.
 Where is it?
 Marbella is in southern Spain – in the province of Malaga in the Andalucia region, to be exact – on a stretch of coast called the Costa del Sol.

-Here’s a map of Marbella to help you get your bearings:
+Here’s our guide to the different neighbourhoods of Marbella and a map of Marbella to help you get your bearings:

 Where Do You Fly to?

 It depends on from where you’re flying in.
 The nearest international airport to Marbella is Malaga.
 Málaga-Costa del Sol Airport (Aena.es) is 51km away and an easy 40-minute car/taxi ride.
 Virtually all the major airlines fly there direct from the UK and from across northern Europe.

 The next closest airport to Marbella is Gibraltar (Gibraltarairport.gi), which is just over an hour’s drive away.
 British Airways, Easyjet and Monarch all fly direct from the UK to Gibraltar.